ColOfAbRiX/figlet4s/README.md

 ## Planned features

 * Support for generic effects
-* Support for _Controlled Smushing_ is not present
 * Support for vertical layout
 * Support for control files `*.flc`
 * Support for zipped fonts